expo/expo/guides/releasing/Releasing iOS.md

     ```
     - `[Path to .app]` refers to the `Exponent.app` archive you created in step 1.
     - `[version]` refers to the short iOS version string, such as `2.4.4`.
-    - You might need to [set your AWS credentials](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html), if you haven'd done so yet.
-Bundle
+    - You might need to [set your AWS credentials](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html), if you haven't done so yet.
   - When you're ready to sync the versions change from step 2 to production, run `et promote-versions`.

 ## 9. Submitting to App Store